AprilS21/Dissertation/code/README.md

 Example usage:
 ```
-bash pipeline.sh "D:\Dissertation\data_dest\uniques\snippetTeks" 1 5 1
+bash pipeline.sh "D:\Dissertation\data_dest\uniques\snippetTeks" 1 56 1
 ```

-This script passes the parameters to the extractBits.py script.
-I will expand this script to pass the outputed file to the tests, etc.
+This script passes the parameters to the extractBits.py script and the tests mentioned above.
+Calls dieharder but is commented out for the moment.

 - extractBits.py extracts the desired bits from the data.
 It takes startBit, endBit, runBool and file_path as parameters.
 The passed file should be in hexadecimal format.
 It converts each key in the file to binary and extracts the chosen bits. startBit is the first bit you want to extract and endBit is the last. runBool is used to choose whether you want all the bits inbetween startBit and endBit or just those bits themselves.
 It stores the bits in a temporary  named file.